 Things you should consider before you sell

-- Are you prepared or can you get prepared for a sale? – Is it the right time for you to sell?
+- Are you prepared or can you get prepared for the sale? – Is it the right time for you to sell?
 How long would you need to get all of the necessary things in place?

 - How might your staff and clients react? – Both feature prominently in a buyer’s decision so how can you provide some assurances?